ChrisPhilippeHemingway/obsidian-quizium/README.md

 - **Spaced Repetition Progress**: Track cards due for review and your consistency
 - **Quiz Performance**: Monitor your quiz scores over time and identify areas for improvement
 - **Topic Breakdown**: Understand your strengths and weaknesses across different subjects
+- **Learning Streaks**: Monitor your daily study consistency with current and highest streak counters

 ## 🔄 Spaced Repetition Rules